-MAPS is a mentoring program which pairs an experience planner with a first year planning student.
-The goal is to expose students to the actual work environments, responsibilities and interactions of professional planning positions in Florida.
+MAPS is a mentoring program which pairs an experienced planner with a first-year planning student.
+The goal is to expose students to the actual work environments, responsibilities, and interactions of professional planning positions in Florida.

 Format: Program is based around the universities with Masters in Planning programs.
 Mentors host students in a day at the office or a day in the field working on a project with a client/constituency and resume review by the mentor.
 Both mentors and students complete an evaluation on the mentoring experience.
 Mentors may or may not write a letter of recommendation for the student.

 The MAPS program is for all USF students or emerging planners.
 A spring (mid-program) event is held for mentors & mentees; this session is designed to allow program participants to check in with one another, hear how the program is working for others, and re-invigorate participation at a mid-point in the program.

 Content: MAPS mentors provide their student mentees with at least two shadowing experiences, resume review, and professional development counseling.
 No formal activities after first year, but participants encouraged to continue in an informal relationship if doing so seems fruitful to the mentor and student.